 For teachers, districts must consider work performed outside the classroom and at home (i.e., preparation time and time spent reviewing homework and tests).
 Districts may consider using the results of the 2022 teacher survey as a standard for calculating teachers’ hours worked.

 All hours normally worked must be considered when calculating the amount of leave available and used for intermittent leave.
 The 54-hour standard also may be used for teachers since accurate time records aren’t kept.
 For other exempt employees the district may work with individual employees to determine the number of hours worked in the preceding 12-month period to establish eligibility and calculate intermittent leave allotment.

-Additional information and forms for administering FML are available in the Leaves section of the HR Library (member login required) and in The Administrator’s Guide to Managing Leaves and Absences, which is available for purchase in the TASB Store.
+Additional information and forms for leaves and administering FML can be searched for in the HR Library (member login required) and in The Administrator’s Guide to Managing Leaves and Absences, which is available for purchase in the TASB Store.
 Practical application of the FML rules will be addressed in the June 8–9 virtual workshop, Get a Grip on the Family and Medical Leave Act.
 Registration is now open and can be completed via the TASB event registration page.

 Stay up to date with all the latest HR news and trends by joining the HRX mailing list!